 Works on synthetic fibers (nylon, acrylic, polyester) and organic, food and pet stains.

 Vinegar and steam: Try the other vinegar solutions first, since heat can set a stain.
-Put a solution of one part white distilled vinegar, two parts water onto the stain.
+Put a solution of one part white distilled vinegar and two parts water onto the stain.
 Wait five to 15 minutes.
 Place a clean cloth over the stain and then hold an iron on steam setting over the cloth.
 Steam several minutes.
 Repeat with a clean cloth until carpet is dry.
 Repeat entire process as needed until stain is gone.

 Works on synthetic fibers and hard-to-remove stains from grease or dyes and other tough stains including blood, ketchup, mustard and wine.

 Detergent spray: Mix one teaspoon of translucent liquid dishwashing detergent, such as Dawn or Joy, into one cup of lukewarm water.

 Works on natural (wool, cotton) carpet fibers and some organic, food and pet stains.